I'm 180 Pounds, I'm Wearing My Bikini to the Beach, and I Don't Care What You Think

 Now here I was, years later, and proudly wearing a bikini to the beach.
 While walking down the boardwalk, I looked around.
 I was checking to see if anyone was staring at me.
 Newsflash . . . nobody cared.
 No one gave me a side-eye or laughed at me.
 I got a few friendly smiles and had a fabulous day at the beach.
 If someone had stared or judged me, I couldn't have cared less.
 Their problem with my choice of clothing would be just that — their problem, not mine.

-Over the past year, I have lost nearly 70 pounds.
-However, I don't feel any more beautiful or worthy of wearing a swimsuit.
+Prior to my bikini win, I lost nearly 70 pounds.
+However, I didn't feel any more beautiful or worthy of wearing a swimsuit.
 I lost the weight for health reasons, not in an attempt to conform to society's version of beautiful.
-My bikini body this year shows signs of my weight loss — the dreaded loose skin.
+My bikini body shows signs of my weight loss — the dreaded loose skin.
 Yes, as we lose weight, our skin gets loose.
 But you know what?
 I don't care.
-I'm going to enjoy my beach days just as much as I did last year.
+I'm going to enjoy my beach days just as much as I did before.
 With my loose skin, stretch marks, 180 pounds, and body full of self-love.
 I won't hide my body to avoid offending others.
 If my plus-size body bothers you, just look away!
 My body is my body, and I'm going to love it no matter what.
 There is no body type that is more worthy of love or wearing a bathing suit than others.
 The size of your pants does not dictate how you should live your life.
 I refuse to avoid life experiences just because the scale says I'm heavier than a bikini model.